-When experienced managers and executives are looking for a job – especially for a long time or during “CV-19”-times – emotions, especially frustrations run high!
-This is just one of many emails we have received in the past months.
-As it’s a very good example, we’d like to share with you our response to it.
+When experienced managers and executives are looking for a job – especially for a long time (and during tumultuous times, like the pandemic) – emotions, and especially frustrations run high!
+This article presents just one of many e-mails regarding this topic that we received a couple of years back.

 I thought you would be curious about the results your services have generated.
 Well – no results at all.